The Royal New South Wales Lancers

 The Regiment was granted the title “Royal” in 1935.
 It was horsed until 1936, when it was motorised as a mechanised machine gun regiment.
 In 1942, it was incorporated into the AIF as an armoured regiment.
 Equipped with Matilda Infantry Support Tanks, it pioneered the use of tanks in the New Guinea jungle.
 Later in the seaborne assault by the 7th Division on Balikpapan in Borneo, the Regiment made the heaviest Australian tank attack of the war.
 It was the only armoured regiment of militia origin to go overseas, and the only Australian Armoured Regiment to be sent overseas twice.

 After the war, the regiment was equipped first with Matilda then Centurion tanks until 1971, when it was converted to a Reconnaissance Regiment, and equipped with the M113 family of tracked light armoured fighting vehicles.
 The Regiment with 21 battle honours, is the most highly decorated unit in the Australian Army.
-It celebrated its centenary in 1985, and looks forward to serving the nation in the 21st Century.
+It celebrated its centenary in 1985, and continues to serve the nation in the 21st Century.

 The 120th anniversary parade in 2005 was fully mounted, the last ceremonial parade where the Regiment was mounted in M113s.